Lessons Learned

 Score Card

 A portion of “learning” IB history is memorizing people, places, and dates.
-As I am not in the Core Knowledge camp but do believe in some level of cultural literacy, I do realize my students must have a certain amount of content for their exams.
-Thus, I am working to be creative in coming up with helpful content attainment practices that are fun for students to do.
+As I am not in the Core Knowledge camp but believe in some level of cultural literacy, I realize my students must have a certain amount of content for their exams.
+Thus, I am working to be creative in developing helpful content attainment practices that are fun for students.

-Playing the American baseball angle, I have my students creating history trading cards that resemble baseball cards.
-The person, place, event, date, etc. is listed on one side with the other side filled with pertinent information.
-Here is an example of a homework assignment, class lesson and follow up homework for the Interwar years.
+Playing the American baseball angle, my students create history trading cards resembling baseball cards.
+The person, place, event, date, etc., are listed on one side, with the other side filled with pertinent information.
+Here is an example of a homework assignment, class lesson, and follow-up homework for the Interwar years.

 Before class homework description: